gaurangbhardwaj/Ruby-On-Rails/README.md

-# Basic ROR CRUD operation with security data access
+# Basic ROR CRUD operation with secure data access

 * creation of controllers
 * creation of views with repect to controller